AahanPatelTT/TTQuery/Docs/MCP_ARCHITECTURE.md

 - **🛡️ Security First**: Comprehensive error handling and validation
 - **🔧 Extensible**: Plugin architecture for custom tools and transports
 - **📊 Observable**: Rich logging and monitoring capabilities
-- **🌐 Transport Agnostic**: HTTP and WebSocket support with more possible
+- **🌐 FastMCP Compatible**: HTTP with SSE streaming and session header management

 This architecture enables seamless integration between the powerful Synapse RAG system and AI models, providing a production-ready bridge for intelligent document processing and knowledge retrieval.